 Are you considering studying and working in Australia?

-Studying a pathway program is a great opportunity to transition smoothly into university and work life, and benefit from a dedicated student services team that can help with key career skills like CV checks, cover letter writing and interview tips.
+Studying a pathway program at the University of Adelaide Collegeis a great opportunity to transition smoothly into the University of Adelaide and work life, as well as benefit from a dedicated student services team that can help you with key career skills like writing your CV, cover letter writing, and interview skills.